TABLE OF CONTENTS

 We haven't changed how Second Life works on a Mac, or added any extra software to it, but at this time we're still in the process of updating to Apple's validation system.
 The official Second Life Viewer is as safe to use on a Mac as it's ever been.

-How do I run the Second Life Viewer on my Mac if I'm receiving this error?
+How do I run the Second Life Viewer on my Mac if I'm receiving the "Apple cannot check it for malicious software" error?

 The good news is that it's relatively simple to tell your Mac to run Second Life when you receive this error.